-One more: You can create Custom Audiences based on the amount of money people spent at your store.
+One more: You can create Custom Audiences based on the amount of money people have 35-year-old spent at your store.
 A “Big spenders” segment could contain people you want to target with your more expensive items.
 (And you’ll know who the big spenders are thanks to the pixel.)

-Additional Targeting Options
+Facebook Pixel’s Additional Targeting Options

 One of the great things about Facebook advertising is “Lookalike Audiences.”
 You can design Lookalike Audiences to reflect the characteristics of your best customers.

-The Facebook Pixel knows who did what on your website, and the Facebook platform can use that data to identify people who share similar traits as your visitors.
+The code knows who did what on your website, and the Facebook platform can use that data to identify people who share similar traits as your visitors.
 So if your “Big spenders” segment is full of 25-35 year old females who live in urban areas, Facebook can create a Lookalike Audience of other 25-35 year old females who live in urban areas and who Facebook thinks might be interested in your products.

-You can also use the Facebook Pixel to create what are called “custom events,” which are the more evolved relative of “standard events.”
+You can also use it to create what are called “custom events,” which are the more evolved relative of “standard events.”
 Standard events are actions that the Facebook Pixel tracks automatically, like “add to cart” and “purchase” (there are nine total).
 Custom events, on the other hand, are events that you design yourself, allowing you, in Facebook’s words, “to define more granular data around events.”
 This could be all sorts of different stuff – scroll depth, button clicks, and video tracking, to name just a few.

 Creating Facebook segments and ads is a science all its own.
 So for now, let’s leave it there.

-The Facebook Pixel: One of Many
+Facebook Pixel Is One of Many Advertising Tools

 How does The New York Times also know that we were at Esprit?
 Well, they don’t.
 But tools like Criteo, which specializes in retargeting, sure do.
 Criteo is one of the 30 or so advertising tools hooked up with Esprit’s website.
 Just as the Facebook Pixel helps Facebook fill its ad space with relevant ads, the Criteo’s of the world help The New York Times fill its ad space with relevant ads.